wilburluce/ng-component-ideas/README.md

 ### Some Best Practices for Angular Components
-There's a couple things Ive found challenging when working with Angular components:
+Below are some best practices that were driven by some things Ive found challenging when working with Angular components:
-1) Managing rxjs subscriptions - need for unsubscribe and potential for memory leaks
+1) Managing rxjs subscriptions - need for unsubscribe for each subscribe and potential for memory leaks if this is not done
 2) Writing components that only render when necessary.
 Angular's default change detection strategy gives a great out of box experience, but frequently causes needless re-renders.
 When I first looked at the OnPush change detection strategy it seemed like I would have to go from big guard rails to no guard rails.
 But after digging deeper into it, I found something I already used for subscriptions (the async pipe) could also take care of change detection.